HandOfGod94/dhcp_watcher/README.md

 # DhcpWatcher

-Watch DHCP file and publish lease assignments with prometheus metrics.
+Reads DHCP file and exposes at `/lease` endpoint
 This can then be visualized as table on `grafana`.

 ## Commands